The 30th Annual Cemetery Tour returns on Saturday, October 3, 2026.

 In 1925, Dr. Humphrey Bate and His Possum Hunters became the first string band to perform on the Grand Ole Opry.
 As 2025 marks the 100th anniversary of both the Possum Hunters and the Opry—and the 50th anniversary of the Sumner County Museum—we’re celebrating with something special.

-In partnership with Volunteer State Community College, the Sumner County Museum is producing an album of original Possum Hunters songs, performed by local bluegrass band The Luggnutts, which includes descendants of the original members.
+In partnership with Volunteer State Community College, the Sumner County Museum is producing an album of original Possum Hunters songs, performed by local bluegrass band The Luggnutts, which includes descendants of the Possum Hunters.

-The album will support historic preservation efforts across Sumner County, a region central to the roots of traditional country music.
+The album supports historic preservation efforts across Sumner County, a region central to the roots of traditional country music.

 Keeping history meaningful and interesting